hanatos/vkdt/src/pipe/modules/readme.md

 ## files to describe a module

+note that most strings here (parameter and connector names etc) are stored as `dt_token_t`, which is exactly 8 bytes long. this means we can very easily express the parameters and corresponding history stacks in a binary format, which is useful for larger parameter sets such as used for the vertices in the `draw` module.

+###  `flat.mk`
-* `flat.mk` is used to express compile time dependencies (if you're including glsl files or if you have a main.c to be compiled)
+is used to express compile time dependencies (if you're including glsl files or if you have a main.c to be compiled). this is build-time only and not needed to run `vkdt`.

+### `connectors`
-* `connectors` defines the io connectors, for instance
+defines the io connectors, for instance
 ```
 input:read:rgba:f16
 output:write:rgba:f16